-Intended audience: XHTML/HTML coders (using editors or scripting), script developers (PHP, JSP, etc.), CSS coders, Web project managers, and anyone who needs an introduction to how to declare the character encoding of their (X)HTML or CSS file.
+Intended audience: HTML authors (using editors or scripting), script developers (PHP, JSP, etc.), Web project managers, and anyone who needs an introduction to how to declare the character encoding of their HTML file.

 How should I declare the encoding of my HTML file?

 You should always specify the encoding used for an HTML or XML page.
 If you don't, you risk that characters in your content are incorrectly interpreted.
 This is not just an issue of human readability, increasingly machines need to understand your data too.
 A character encoding declaration is also needed to process non-ASCII characters entered by the user in forms, in URLs generated by scripts, and so forth.
 This article describes how to do this for an HTML file.

 If you need to better understand what characters and character encodings are, see the article Character encodings for beginners.
 For information about declaring encodings for CSS style sheets, see CSS character encoding declarations.

 Always declare the encoding of your document using a

 charset attribute, or using the

 content attributes (called a pragma directive).
 The declaration should fit completely within the first 1024 bytes at the start of the file, so it's best to put it immediately after the opening

 It doesn't matter which you use, but it's easier to type the first one.
 It also doesn't matter whether you type

 You should always use the UTF-8 character encoding.
 (Remember that this means you also need to save your content as UTF-8.)
 See what you should consider if you really cannot use UTF-8.